-A car accident can leave you feeling disoriented, worried, and upset, but there are some steps you should take to protect your rights after such an incident.
+A car accident in can leave you feeling disoriented, worried, and upset, but there are some steps you should take to protect your rights after such an incident.

-You want to minimize your exposure to legal liability, so having the counsel of trusted attorneys like Pierce & Shows can make the difference between just one bad day or several bad years.
+You want to minimize your exposure to legal liability, so having the counsel of trusted Louisiana accident attorneys like Pierce & Shows can make the difference between just one bad day or several bad years.

 Under Louisiana law, you must stop immediately after a car accident involving an injury or death.
 If there is an injured individual, you must also render reasonable aid if possible.